Exe Valley Railway: Thorverton

 The station serving Thorverton village opened with the railway in 1885.
 Two platforms were provided as it was a passing place.
-The main buildings and goods yard were on the southbound side, while a wooden shelter was provided on the opposite platform for passengers travelling towards Tiverton.
+The main building was on the southbound side, whilst the goods yard was located on the northbound side.
+A wooden shelter attached to one wall of the goods shed was provided on the northbound platform for passengers travelling towards Tiverton.
+The goods yard was provided with a coal siding, a goods shed, crane and cattle dock.
 The station master had a house to the north of the station.
 The village was not on a main road and had no bus service with the result that the station was one of the best-used on the line and also generated a lot of freight due to nearby Thorverton Mill, a watermill that was connected to the station by a siding.
 Camp coaches were based here from 1936 to 1939 which provided accommodation for holiday visitors.

 Thorverton closed to passenger traffic with the rest of the Exe Valley line on 7 October 1963.
 Goods traffic ceased on 4 May 1964.
 Both the station and the stationmaster's house remain in use as houses, the former extended using stone from the demolished goods shed.